 Pet and Animal Emergency Planning

 Does your family’s emergency plan include your animals?
 Planning and preparation are critical when it comes to protecting the health of your family, pets and livestock.
-Napa CART has lists of recommended items for your Pet and Home Emergency Kits.
+Napa CART has lists of recommended items for your Pet and Home Emergency Kits (opens PDF in a new window).
 The AVMA provides free electronic downloads of their publication, Saving the Whole Family.
 This booklet includes detailed information on assembling emergency kits and plans for a wide variety of animal species.

-Our own Napa County provides a website dedicated to emergency preparedness and directions for creating Disaster Planning and First Aid Kits for large and small animals.
+Our own Napa County has a website dedicated to emergency preparedness here ReadyNapaCounty.org (opens in a new window) and directions for creating Disaster Planning and First Aid Kits (opens website in a new window) for large and small animals.
+The county also provides additional emergency preparedness links here Preparedness (opens in a new window.)

-UC Davis Veterinary Medicine International Animal Welfare Training Institute provides a number of training opportunities and online resources at their website.
-Of particular note, see the UC Davis Center for Equine Health Horse Report regarding disaster preparedness for horse owners.
+UC Davis Veterinary Medicine International Animal Welfare Training Institute (opens website in a new window) provides a number of training opportunities and online resources at their website.
+Of particular note, see the UC Davis Center for Equine Health Horse Report regarding disaster preparedness for horse owners (opens PDF in a new window).

 The Department of Homeland Security’s Ready.gov website has an entire section devoted to emergency planning for your pets and animals.

-The Center for Disease Control and Prevention also provides helpful information on Disaster Preparedness for your pets.
+The Center for Disease Control and Prevention also provides helpful information on Pet Safety in Emergencies (website opens in a new window).

-Review the Napa CART Individual Disaster Preparedness Presentation for an outline of preparedness planning information.
+Review the Napa CART Individual Disaster Preparedness Presentation for an outline of preparedness planning information (PDF opens in a new window).